sphis-Sinco/True-Progression/PATCHNOTES.md

         - <player> was Caught in a Copper Trap
         - <player> was Caught in a Copper Trap by <attacker> using <item>
         - <player> was Caught in a Copper Trap whilst trying to escape <attacker>
+- Crafting recipe to change planks into other planks
+    - Only works with regular blank blocks with any type.
+    - just any Plank and the plank type's sapling (for example: oak plank into birch plank would need a oak plank and birch sapling).

 # v0.0.2 (The Golden Charge Drop) - 1/11/2025
 ## Fixed